PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-catalog-price-rule.md

 ## Price Rules input fields and meanings

  **Name** - this input field is marked with asterisk sign, meaning that this feald is mandatory.
 The name can be set for the first Price rule.<br>
  **Currency** - it is a dropdown selection, for choosing what countries should be involved into pricing rules.
-For example, it can be set that only USA customers could see the price rules for Prestahop catalogs, then it should be selected as the USD currency here.<br>
+For example, it can be set that only USA customers could see the price rules for Prestahop catalogs, then it should be selected as the USD currency here.
+By default, the Currency dropdown will be set for "All currencies".<br>
  **Country** - specific country can be set for the Catalog price rules.
-For example, it can be set that only German customers could see the certain price rules, Germany should be set in the dropdown.<br>
+For example, it can be set that only German customers could see the certain price rules, Germany should be set in the dropdown.
+By default, the Country dropdown will be set for "All countries".<br>
 **Group** - Prestashop provides specific customer groups.
 By default, there are Visitor, Guest and Customer.
-Appropriate group can be selected, in order to show the price rules for that certain group of visitors in website.<br>
+Appropriate group can be selected, in order to show the price rules for that certain group of visitors in website.
+By default, the Group dropdown will be set for "All countries".<br>
 **From quantity** - it is mandatory field, meaning that the input field is required, for further steps.
-It can be typed, for example, 50 and it will mean, that all the catalog items with quantity up to 50 will get the certain catalog discount rule.<br>
+It can be typed, for example, 50 and it will mean, that all the catalog items with quantity up to 50 will get the certain catalog discount rule.
+By default, the Form quantity field is seto to value 1.<br>
-**Price (tax excl.)** - it is a field that can be typed, for example, 10 and it will mean, that all the catalog items with the prices up to 10 will get the certain catalog discount rule.<br>
+**Price (tax excl.)** - it is a field that can be typed, for example, 10 and it will mean, that all the catalog items with the prices up to 10 will get the certain catalog discount rule.
+By default, the field is gray and disabled, however if the "Leave initial price (checkbox)" is disabled, the field will be instantly enabled.<br>
-**Leave initial price (checkobox)** - for certain needs, it can be checkboxed, users would get the catalog price rules from the initial original item price.<br>
+**Leave initial price (checkobox)** - for certain needs, it can be checkboxed, users would get the catalog price rules from the initial original item price.
+By default, the checkbox is enabled.<br>
 **From** - just simple date and time selection picker widged.
-Select the year, month, day and the time from when the catalog price rule will be executed and displayed for Prestashop items.<br>
+Select the year, month, day and the time from when the catalog price rule will be executed and displayed for Prestashop items.
+By default the field is empty.<br>
 **To** - just simple date and time selection picker widged.
-Select the year, month, day and the time the price rule existance should be exceeded for Prestashop items.<br>
+Select the year, month, day and the time the price rule existance should be exceeded for Prestashop items.
+By default the field is empty.<br>
 **Reduction type** - certain discount affection will be expressed as Percentage or Amount in the Prestashop items.
-It can be selected by one of the types in the dropdown.<br>
+It can be selected by one of the types in the dropdown.
+By default, the field is set to "Amount".<br>
 **Reduction with or without taxes** - it can be chosen, if the prices should be discounted from the prices with taxes of without taxes.
-So as a result, it may be different deductions from the catalog prices.<br>
+So as a result, it may be different deductions from the catalog prices.
+By default, the field is set to "Tax excluded".<br>
 **Reduction** - it is an Amount or Percentage type of input here.
-It can be set as certain digits here for the catalog prices to be shown.<br><br>
+It can be set as certain digits here for the catalog prices to be shown.
+By default, the input digital value is zero.

 It can be canceller by clicking **Cancel** your form and discard your changes, by clicking CANCEL button on the left, or you may just **Save** the new catalog price rule by clicking the SAVE button on the right.

 ### Adding several rules